Gunners too strong for City

 In other games Raith Rovers and Falkirk Reserves shared eight goals, Tayside Ladies drew 2-2 with Jeanfield, East Fife defeated Glasgow Girls 2-0 and Kilwinning SC Development edged out Viewfield Rovers 3-2.

-And finally Troon Ladies in their last game before they amalgamated with Glasgow Girls came out 5-0 winners over Dumfries Ladies.
+And finally Troon Ladies in their last game before they amalgamated with Glasgow Girls FC to become Glasgow Girls LFC in Division 1 came out 5-0 winners over Dumfries Ladies.
 Dumfries Ladies 0-5 Troon Ladies FC.
-Scorers for Troon - Sam McManus (3), Jillsy Campbell (1) Ali Meffan(1)
+Scorers for Troon - Samantha McManus (3), Jillsy Campbell (1) Ali Meffan(1)